top of page

 in shibori

-It is a museum specializing in Shiori.
+Kyoto Shibori Museum is a museum specializing in shibori

-The Kyoto Shibori Museum opened in 2001.
+that opened in 2001.

 A BETTER WORLD WITH SHIBORI